joseamadorg/mercado-shops-/woo-mercado-pago-module/README.txt

 = v2.0.1 (09/06/2016) =
 * Customer Cards (One Click Payment)
 	This feature allows customers to proceed to checkout with only one click.
 As Mercado Pago owns PCI standards, it can securely store credit card sensitive data and so register the customer card in the first time he uses it.
 Next time the customer comes back, he can use his card again, only by inserting its CVV code.
-* SSL verifications for transparent checkout and ticket Transparent Checkout and Ticket solutions can only be used with SSL certification.
+* SSL verifications for custom checkout and ticket Custom Checkout and Ticket solutions can only be used with SSL certification.
 As the module behaves inconsistently if there is no SSL, we've put a watchdog to lock the solution if it is active without SSL.
 * Enabling any type of currency without disabling module (now, error message from API) Now, merchants have the option to use currencies of their choices in WooCommerce.
 Pay attention that Woo Mercado Pago will always set the currency related to the country of the Mercado Pago credentials.

 = v2.0.0 (01/06/2016) =
-* Transparent Checkout for LatAm
+* Custom Checkout for LatAm
 	Offer a checkout fully customized to your brand experience with our simple-to-use payments API.
 * Ticket for LatAm
 	Now, customer can pay orders with bank tickets.